-The MORROW QUADRANGLE BUILDING is named in memory of John Patterson Morrow Sr., a former chairman of the Board of Trustees.
-The building connects to the campus residence of the resident faculty mentor of Spragins House, the freshman house in the College's house system.
+The MORROW ACADEMIC CENTER (MAC) offers free academic support services to all Lyon College students.
+The MAC also houses the Office of Disability Services.
+The Morrow building, which houses the MAC, is named in memory of John Patterson Morrow, Sr., a former chairman of the Board of Trustees.
+The building connects to the campus residence of the resident faculty mentor of Springs House, the freshman house in the College's house system.